rapidcow/perspective/docs/src/psp/json_proc.rst

       removing or re-assigning certain attributes), **always make a shallow copy**, or you're probably writing inconsistent code.

-   The following methods are responsible for parsing time-related.
+   The following methods are responsible for parsing time-related things.
    Default implementation calls their corresponding functions in :mod:`timeutil <psp.timeutil>`.